How to set up an EU company in 20 min and reinvest your profits tax-free with the Estonian E-Residency

 Profits tax applies to dividend distribution and there is no additional tax on dividends received.
 Redistribution of dividends may be tax exempt if recipient holds at least 10% of shares or votes of the subsidiary, and is tax resident of Estonia, EEA, Switzerland or dividends/foreign P.E. profits have been subject to tax on a source.
 The exemption does not apply to dividends received from residents of tax haven jurisdictions.

 Capital Gains are taxed when distributed at the standard tax rate.

-Profit tax are paid on dividend distribution and there are no withholding taxes on dividends paid to residents and nonresidents.
+Profit tax is paid on dividend distribution and there are no withholding taxes on dividends paid to residents and nonresidents.

 Interest payments to non-residents are not subject to withholding tax, but those paid to residents are subject to a withholding tax of 20%.

-Rental payments to non-residents on immovable and movable property located/registered in Estonia are subject to a withholding tax of 20%, unless tax rate is reduced under a tax treaty.
+Rental payments to non-residents on immovable and movable property located/registered in Estonia are subject to a withholding tax of 20% unless the tax rate is reduced under a tax treaty.
 Rental payments to resident individuals are also subject to 20% withholding tax.

 Payments on professional services to non-residents are subject to a 10% withholding tax.
 Those paid to residents of tax haven jurisdictions may be subject to 20% withholding tax.
 Withholding tax is not applicable if services are conducted outside the country or from a resident of a country where Estonia has concluded a tax treaty with.

 Both domestic and cross-border transactions with related parties must be conducted at arm’s length.
 If not, then the subsequent transfer pricing adjustments are treated as hidden profit distributions and subject to profit tax.
 Companies except SME’s are required to prepare transfer pricing documentation.
 SME’s that has conducted transactions with tax haven entities must prepare transfer pricing documentation.